Ontotext-AD/graphdb-docker/README.md

   ontotext/graphdb:10.7.0
 ```

-To do the same but using volumes, we need to first create the volumes.
+To do the same but using volumes, we need to create the volumes first.
 ```shell
 docker volume create graphdb-data docker volume create graphdb-import